Powered by Fr. Abraham Mutholath Foundation NFP

 APOSTLES

-There were some common features and differences among the twelve apostles that Jesus selected and appointed for his mission.
-All of them were ordinary Jews and not experts in the Law.
-They were open-minded and holding secular professions to support their families.
+The apostles were open-minded and held secular professions to support their families.
 Jesus avoided scribes who were experts in the Scripture, Pharisees who were conservative and separated from the public, and Sadducees who were predominantly priests.
 Jesus did not select none of the Sanhedrin members as an apostle, though some of them, like Nicodemus and Joseph of Arimathea, were his friends.
 Jesus included sinner like Matthew and zealot like Simon among the apostles.
 All the twelve, except Judas Iscariot, were Galileans.
 All the apostles, including Matthew, the richest among them, left everything they had to follow Jesus and considered the Kingdom of God as their most valuable treasure.
 They left their family and formed a family unit with Jesus.

 The apostles were not sure of what kind of kingdom Jesus was going to establish.
 In fact, they were confused on that issue.
 They were fighting for positions because of their misunderstanding that Jesus was going to establish an earthly kingdom.
 It was not their fault because such was the common belief in the Messiah.
 Within the three years of training, Jesus reformatted the mind of the apostles according to his vision.
 They were open to receive the message of Jesus and his Messiahship different from the ordinary understanding of the time.
 All of them (Matthias in the place of Judas) received the Holy Spirit and continued the mission of Jesus.
 They all faced challenges and persecution because they continued the mission of Jesus.
 They felt joy and satisfaction in their mission than in their previous way of life.
 All of them, except John the Evangelist, became martyrs.

-APOSTLES’ COMMON FEATURES
+APOSTLES’ SHARED FEATURES

-Peter, Andrew, James, and John were fishermen.
-Thomas, Nathaniel, and Philip were also engaged in fishing (John 21:2-8).
+2. Thomas, Nathanael, and Philip were also engaged in fishing (Jn 21:2-8).

-Peter, John, James, and Jude wrote epistles.
+8. Peter, John, James, and Jude wrote epistles.

-Peter and John accompanied Jesus to the high priest’s residence during the trial of Jesus.
+10. Peter and John accompanied Jesus to the high priest’s residence during the trial of Jesus.

-Jesus nicknamed James and John, the sons of Zebedee as Boanerges (sons of thunder).
+11. Jesus nicknamed James and John, the sons of Zebedee as Boanerges (sons of thunder).

 APOSTLES, FEAST DAYS